firemodels/smv/Utilities/Scripts/README.md

 4. type:
  ./make_smokeview.sh

-More details on building smokeview may be found [here.](https://github.com/firemodels/smv/tree/master/Build/README.md)  To use the installed smokeview, use the `-i` qsmv.sh option.
+More details on building smokeview may be found [here.](https://github.com/firemodels/smv/tree/master/Build/README.md)  To use the installed smokeview, use the `-i` option.

-More detailed usage information follows.
+More usage information follows.

 ```
 Usage: qsmv.sh [-e smv_command] [-q queue] casename